Firm That Gave£400,000 to Conservatives Wins £93.8 MillionGovernment PPE Deal

-Government documents show that Globus (Shetland) Limited won a two-month contract, to be carried out between July and September, for the supply of FFP3 respirators.
+Government documents show that Globus (Shetland) Limited won a contract, to be carried out between July 2020 and September 2021, for the supply of FFP3 respirators.
 This same company has donated hundreds of thousands to the Conservative Party in recent years, including £150,000 in 2019.

-The value of this contract, although only spanning two months, is equivalent to the total revenue of Globus (Shetland) over the past two years.
+The value of this contract is equivalent to the total revenue of Globus (Shetland) over the past two years.
 In 2019, the company turned over £50 million, following £45.8 million turnover in 2018.
 The contract was awarded without going to competitive tender.

 For its part, the company does appear to specialise in the manufacture of personal protective equipment (PPE), boasting on its website that it has 25 years’ experience in supplying “industry and healthcare”.
 This includes experience in manufacturing respirators.

 However, the firm also has a history of political financing, having made a series of donations to the Conservative Party since 2016.
 The size of these gifts increased significantly in 2019, up from £52,500 the previous year.

 Of course, the decision to award contracts rests with the Government, and several appear to have been handed to Conservative Party insiders.
 In total, it has been estimated that £180 million worth of PPE contracts have been awarded to individuals with links to the Conservatives, including £120 million awarded to a firm run by a Tory councillor.